This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Typical food on this diet: fried fish with brown rice and vegetables.

-When FODMAPs move into the intestine, where they are fermented by bacteria, they produce gas and can also cause water to move into the intestine.
+When FODMAPs move into the intestine, where they are fermented by bacteria, they produce gases and can also cause water to move into the intestine.
 This stretches the intestinal wall, which stimulates the intestine.

 Typical food on this diet: sea bass with vegetables.